Vasileia-Apostolou/Beauty_Bounty/README.md

 In the future, I would like to add a carousel slider to display makeup looks and ideas to inspire the page visitors.

-- **Tutorials**

-In the future, I would like to add a page with makeup/skincare tutorials from beauty experts sharing their beauty  tips & tricks and videos on how to use a specific makeup or skincare products that's available on the app!

 ## Technologies Used

 ### Languages